fabd/kanji-koohii/src/apps/koohii/modules/about/templates/learnmore.md

 **Hints**

 - If you don't edit a story, the first one that you **star** will be shown during flashcard reviews when you use the Story shortcut
-- Select the keyword to customize it.
-- Select the red pile in the SRS to go to the list of failed (forgotten) kanji.

 ### The Restudy List